 As part of the technology initiative, students have regular exposure to technology such as computer labs, keyboarding, library automation, and creative learning scenarios.
 Teachers and administrators each have their own laptop for use with electronic gradebooks and communication with parents through the ParentConnect portal.
 Since 2008, virtually every classroom has been equipped with a SMART Board, which has had a significant impact on education by engaging students in ways traditional presentations may not.
 Through use of the SMART Boards, students and teachers have access to the Internet and subscriptions to video and interactive lessons that offer a variety of resources for learning.
 Currently, there are 1:1 initiatives in two middle/high schools, grades 6-12.

 One of the most well-received components of the Technology Initiative is teacher workshops.
 Over 30 training sessions are offered to teachers throughout the school year and during the summer, helping teachers incorporate technology into the curriculum.
 For several years, these sessions were hosted in a large hall set up as an ad-hoc classroom.
 In 2009, the Saint Maximilian Kolbe room was established as a permanent training center at the Blessed John XXII Center in Lincoln to host these training sessions.
 There are two staff members, dedicated to teacher training, available for on-site workshops in the school setting and who organize the summer trainings.

-In addition to the two team members dedicated to software support, there are five full time team members dedicated to maintenance and deployment of hardware.
-The team is headed by Msgr John Perkinton, superintendent of Schools; Ken Pinkerton, Sandhills Publishing - Education Technology Liaison; and Sr. Mary Kansier, Director of Technology.
+In addition to three team members dedicated to software support, there are seven full time team members dedicated to maintenance and deployment of hardware.
+The team is headed by Dr. Matthew Hecker, Schools Chief Administrative Officer; Ken Pinkerton, Sandhills Publishing - Education Technology Liaison; and Sr. Mary Kansier, Director of Technology.